-The Vermont State Police and Franklin County Sheriff provide police services for Sheldon.
-Sheldon contracts with the County Sheriff for a minimum of 8 hours weekly.
+The Vermont State Police provides police services for Sheldon.
 There are a limited number of state troopers that service the community depending on the incident and their availability.
 Recently, law enforcement needs have been increasing in Sheldon.
 An increase in law enforcement services should be balanced with consideration of the potential increase of cost to taxpayers.